DGabri/binance_marketMaking/README.md

 2. If the buy is executed in a 15 sec span a sell order is submitted at price = best_ask - 1 tick
 3. Data is saved to mySQL and then plotted on Grafana (optional)
 4. THIS BOT WAS USED DURING THE BINANCE 0% FEES CAMPAINS, TRADE AT YOUR OWN RISKS

+# BEFORE USE:

+- INSERT YOUR PRIVATE KEYS
+- INSTALL requirements.txt